Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Hidden Discrete-Valued Spatial Dependence

 even though it has been noted that the aMRF, $g(\z|\xibf)$, may not correspond to a valid probability distribution \citep{friel_etal2009}, a fact we formalize in the following proposition.

-\begin{proposition} Assume that $\psi_c(\z_c|\xibf_c)>0$ for all pairwise cliques in the graph.
-Then the aMRF prior, $g(\z|\xibf)$, defined as the product of the full conditional distributions derived from an MRF, does not correspond to a valid probability distribution. \end{proposition}
+\begin{proposition} The aMRF prior, $g(\z|\xibf)$, defined as the product of the full conditional distributions derived from an MRF, does not correspond to a valid probability distribution, when there exists a clique function for clique size $|c|>1$ such that $\psi_c(\z_c|\xibf_c)\ne t$, where $t$ is some nonnegative constant. \end{proposition}

 We provide a proof of Proposition~\ref{prop:amrf} in Appendix~\ref{ap:amrf} using the same factorization technique as in \citet{besag1975}.
 Now, as $g(\z|\xibf)$ is not a valid probability distribution, there is no guarantee (that we are aware of) that sampling from the right hand side of Equation~\ref{eq:pl_posterior_approx} (as described in Section~\ref{sec:mod_fit}) will yield draws from a valid posterior distribution, let alone the posterior in Equation~\ref{eq:general_posterior_valid}.